CCBlueX/LiquidLauncher/README.md

 Do the above and share your source code with everyone; just like we do.

+## Icons
+We use [Clarity Line Icons](https://www.svgrepo.com/collection/clarity-line-icons/) for this project.

 ## Compile it yourself!
 LiquidLauncher is using Tauri and is written in the programming language Rust, so make sure that it is installed properly.
 Instructions can be found on [Rust's website](https://www.rust-lang.org/learn/get-started).
 It also requires NodeJS and yarn.
 1. Clone the repository using `git clone --recurse-submodules https://github.com/CCBlueX/LiquidLauncher`.